Stop working in the sex industry

 We can help you find solutions, for example:

 - Finding other work, making a resume and applying for jobs

-- Finding out for training (education or Dutch language lessons)
+- Searching for training (maybe education or Dutch language lessons)

 - If possible and necessary, applying for benefits

-- Searching for housing: for example if you’re housing costs are high or uncertain
+- Searching for housing: if you’re housing costs are high or uncertain

 - If you don’t work voluntarily, we can support you in filing a report with the police and figuring out what you are entitled to (income, shelter, et cetera).
 The decision whether or not you want to file a report is up to you.

 - If you need a safe place to live and more support, we will see if you are eligible for assisted living

 - Help with psychical or addiction problems, and if necessary, seeking appropriate relief.